-Once an integral part of a shoot day, Peter Pennington Legh finds that the peg dog is now rarely welcome in the line
+Peg dogs were once an integral part of shoot day.
+Peter Pennington Legh considers why they are now rarely welcome in the line

 Peg dogs are often accused of bad behaviour, especially when compared to the far more experienced professional pickers-up dogs.
 Read gundog schools: private education for pups to prevent any embarassing slip-ups in the field.

 On Belle Isle, County Fermanagh, on a wooded hill overlooking Lough Erne, are ranks of headstones in a dogs’ graveyard.
 They are emotionally assigned (if the tear-stained gamebooks for 100 years ago are an indication) the Duke of Abercorn’s hunting and shooting dogs.
 It is a moving place.
 As the 2015/16 season ended, I could not help but reflect on what fate many in the shooting fraternity would wish upon the dogs currently worked by guns.

 Working peg dogs, in spite of the increasing numbers being trained and sold, are, in practice, becoming a rare sight.
 So are their owners.

 Nowadays, guns in a line with their own retrievers are at best indulged and at worst vilified.
 The habit of taking a dog to a shoot is being lost.
 Before I am engulfed by howls of “and it’s a good job, too” from the union of pickers-up, I must first vouchsafe that we are all aware days in the sporting field do not follow a singular paradigm.
 On corporate shoots and the big-name, big-bird days you rarely see a gun with a dog at heel.
 But in contrast, many family, walked-up, walk-one-stand-one days and farm shoots are incomplete without an excited pack of gundogs.